-C. Agency
+4.3 Agency

-Instead of using a terminology of capitals and asset or capital portfolios, Sen uses the term "resources" within the capability approach [52].
-Resources can be interpreted as individual agency-based capability inputs which, together with structure-based capability inputs, can be converted into capabilities [53].
+Instead of using a terminology of capitals and asset or capital portfolios, Sen uses the term 'resources' within the capability approach (Sen, 1984).
+Resources can be interpreted as individual agency-based capability inputs which, together with structure-based capability inputs, can be converted into capabilities (Robeyns, 2003b).

-In the Choice Framework age, gender, ethnicity etc. are conceptualised as personal characteristics of an individual which may in a given social context become related to socially constructed axes of exclusion and influence the scope and scale of the resource portfolio.
-The resource portfolio consists of:
+In the Choice Framework, age, gender, ethnicity, etc. are conceptualised as personal characteristics of an individual which may in a given social context become related to socially constructed axes of exclusion and influence the scope and scale of the resource portfolio.
+The resource portfolio forms the basis of the agency component of the framework, which in turn is part of the process that is being mapped.
+The resource portfolio consists of

-Material resources: These sum up the material objects owned, such as machinery, computer hardware and other equipment.
-They are also essential inputs in the production process.

-Financial resources: These stand for financial capital in all its forms (cash, savings, shares etc.).
-The ability to obtain credit is a combination of the structural character of the banking rules and individual collateral.

-Natural resources: This includes issues such as geomorphological and climatic conditions in a locality and related aspects such as soil quality and the availability of or access to water as well as the attractiveness of the surrounding nature.

-Geographical resources: Covers the practical implications of location and relative distances, and also includes the intangible qualities of a location alluded to by writers from Marshall (who refers to the mysteries of the trade "in the air" [54]) to Storper and Venables (who describe the "buzz" of face to face contact in the urban economy [55]).

-Human Resources: The term "human resources" has been used for decades in the economics and industrial relations literature.
-In the Choice Framework, this term needs to be disaggregated into Health and Education and Skills (educational resources).
-Within Sen's paradigm of development, good health is a prerequisite for a person's ability to choose the life she/he values.
-Educational resources represent education and skills acquired through formal and informal means.

-Psychological resources: Alsop and Heinsohn [56] recognise the significance of "psychological assets" and give as an example "capacity to envision".
-More broadly, psychological assets may include self-confidence, tenacity, more precise - in regards to both quantitative and qualitative methods - than capturing capabilities.

-optimism, creativity and resilience.
-Spiritual or religious beliefs stand in complex interrelation with psychological resources - they can strengthen or weaken an individual's psychological resources.

-Information: Alsop and Heinsohn list informational assets as a key resource.
-Heeks [58] calls for putting information at the centre for analysis of ICTs and Development, and Gigler [59], adds "informational capital" to the capital portfolio.
-Access to information is the first step to knowledge acquisition, the process of filtering and transforming information into meaningful knowledge.

-Cultural resources: "Cultural capital" - which in the Choice Framework is called cultural resources - exists, according to Bourdieu [60], in three states: an embodied state (the habitus a particular person lives in); an objectified state (objects like paintings, instruments and monuments which only the initiated can use or appreciate); and an institutionalised state (prestige attached to, for example, academic titles).

-Social resources: "Social capital" - or social resources - is included in both the SLF and Alsop and Heinsohn's work.
+- Material resources: These sum up the material objects owned such as machinery, computer hardware and other equipment.
+They are also essential as means of production. - Financial resources: These stand for financial capital in all its forms (cash, savings, etc.).
+The ability to obtain credit is a combination of the structural character of the banking rules and individual collateral. - Natural resources: This includes issues, such as geomorphological and climatic conditions, in a locality and related aspects such as soil quality and the availability of or access to water as well as the attractiveness of the surrounding nature. - Geographical resources: Covers the practical implications of location and relative distances (related to transport and communication infrastructure), and also includes the intangible qualities of a location alluded to by writers from Marshall (1920) (who refers to tacit know-how of specific trades being focused in spatial clusters) to Storper and Venables (2004) (who describe the 'buzz' of face to face contact in the urban economy).
+Helbrecht (2005) has been calling the latter 'geographical capital'. - Human resources: The term 'human resources' has been used for decades in the economics and industrial relations literature.
+In the Choice Framework, this term needs to be disaggregated into health, and education and skills (educational resources), since for each, the logic of accumulating and maintaining are very different.
+Within Sen's paradigm of development, good health is a key factor for a person's ability to choose the life she/he values.
+Educational resources represent education and skills acquired through formal and informal means. - Psychological resources: Alsop and Heinsohn (2005) recognise the significance of 'psychological assets' and give as an example 'capacity to envision'.
+More broadly, psychological assets may include self-confidence, tenacity, optimism, creativity and resilience.
+Spirituality or religious beliefs stand in complex interrelation with psychological resources-they can strengthen or weaken an individual's psychological resources. - Information: Alsop and Heinsohn list informational assets as a key resource.
+Heeks (1999) calls for putting information at the centre for analysis of ICTs and Development and Gigler (2004) adds 'informational capital' to the capital portfolio.
+Access to information is the first step to knowledge acquisition, the process of filtering and transforming information into meaningful knowledge. - Cultural resources: 'Cultural capital'-which in the Choice Framework is called cultural resources-exists, according to Bourdieu (1986), in three states: an embodied state (the habitus a particular person lives in); an objectified state (objects like paintings, instruments and monuments which only the initiated can use or appreciate) and an institutionalised state (prestige attached to, for example, academic titles). - Social resources: 'Social capital' or social resources-is included in both the SLF and Alsop and Heinsohn's work.
 It has been both immensely influential and highly contested in development discourse.
 For the Choice Framework, Bourdieu's definition of social capital is used: